 Not all cockroaches in Florida can fly, even though most adult cockroaches have wings.
 For instance, while the German cockroach has wings, it rarely flies.
 On the other hand, Oriental and Florida woods cockroaches cannot fly at all.
 However, some species, such as the American cockroach, Asian cockroach, Australian cockroach, and Smokybrown cockroach, can glide or fly under specific conditions.
 This guide focuses on the species of flying cockroaches commonly found in Florida, their unique traits, and how to identify them.

-American Cockroach
+American Cockroach (Palmetto Bug)

-The American cockroach is one of the most common flying roaches in Florida and the second most abundant roach species in the state.
-Adult American cockroaches are reddish-brown with a pale yellow band around their pronotum (the area behind their head).
-These roaches are large, typically growing to between 35 and 41 mm (1.4 to 1.6 inches) but can reach up to 50 mm (2 inches).
+Adult American cockroaches are reddish-brown with a pale yellow band around their pronotum (the shield-like area behind their head).
+They are large insects, typically measuring between 1.4 and 1.6 inches, though some can reach up to 2 inches in length.

 Asian Cockroach